People with GAD worry more intensely and frequently than other people. You can find help with medications, counseling, and lifestyle remedies.

 Short-term medications relax some of the physical symptoms of anxiety, such as muscle tension and stomach cramping.
 These are called anti-anxiety medications.
 Some common anti-anxiety medications are:

 Anti-anxiety drugs are not meant to be taken for long periods of time, as they have a high risk of dependence and abuse.

 Medications called antidepressants can work well for long-term treatment.
 Some common antidepressants are:

 - buspirone (Buspar)

 - sertraline (Zoloft)

 - duloxetine (Cymbalta)

-Your doctor may prescribe both an anti-anxiety medication and an anti-depressant.
-If so, you’ll probably only take the anti-anxiety medicine for a few weeks until your anti-depressant starts working, or on an as-needed basis.
+Your doctor may prescribe both an anti-anxiety medication and an antidepressant.
+If so, you’ll probably only take the anti-anxiety medication for a few weeks until your antidepressant starts working, or on an as-needed basis.

-Many people can find relief by adopting certain lifestyle habits that may include:
+Many people can find relief by adopting certain lifestyle or behavioral changes.
+These may include:

-- avoiding stimulants, such as caffeine, and some over-the-counter medicines such as diet pills or caffeine pills
+- avoiding stimulants, such as coffee, diet pills, and caffeine pills

 - talking with a trusted friend, spouse, or family member about fears and worries